fy-yuan/fy-yuan.github.io/_pages/teaching.md

 ### The University of Michigan:

-MATH526(STAT526), Discrete State Stochastic Processes, Fall 2024.
+- MATH526(STAT526), Discrete State Stochastic Processes, Fall 2024.
+- MATH474, Stochastic Analysis, Winter 2024.

 ## As a teaching assistant